nikolim/katacoda-scenarios/ansible-mern/step1.md

 ## Write MERN playbook

 Let's create a template playbook for the tasks which we are going to extend in the course of this tutorial.
+(Note that the installed Ansible is configured to use Python2)

 `touch mern.yml`{{execute HOST1}}